Buzz Aldrin's Success and Achievements in Timeline

 During a 1966 ceremony marking the end of the Gemini program, Aldrin was awarded the NASA Exceptional Service Medal by President Johnson at LBJ Ranch.

-In 1966, Buzz Aldrin had his first space flight on Gemini 12, during which he spent over five hours on extravehicular activity.
+In 1966, Aldrin's first space flight was on Gemini 12, during which he spent over five hours on extravehicular activity.

 July 16, 1969: Launch of Apollo 11